Momo-72/Dynamic-Core-Satellite-Modelling-with-Hybrid-PCA-Based-Statistical-Arbitrage-Strategies/README.md

 TODO

 ## Conclusion
-This algorithm can be best understood as a risk-managed market proxy, as it delivers equity-like returns with some additional minor downside protection, and occasional short-term alpha.
+This algorithm can be understood as a risk‑managed trading overlay on an equity core, delivering equity‑like returns with some additional minor downside protection, and occasional short-term alpha.

 The novelty of the algorithm is presented in the integration of dimensionality reduction, state-space filtering, robust statistical measures, and adaptive portfolio blending within a unified framework.